pa4080/mw-PrivateWikiAccessControl/README.md

 ### MediaWiki:InternalWhitelist > $IP/cache/PWAC_WhitelistPages.txt

-The content of the page `MediaWiki:InternalWhitelist` will be stored as serialized array in the file `$IP/cache/PWAC_WhitelistPages.txt`.
-After that, when some page is loaded the content of this file will be assigned to `$wgWhitelistRead` via `Localsettings.php`.
-Thus, by the following line, your pages will be whitelisted:
+**Whitelist certain pages.** The content of the page `MediaWiki:InternalWhitelist` will be stored as serialized array in the file `$IP/cache/PWAC_WhitelistPages.txt`.
+After that, when some page is loaded (via the browser) the content of this file will be assigned to `$wgWhitelistRead` within `Localsettings.php` by the following line - whus your pages will be whitelisted:

 ````php
 $wgWhitelistRead = unserialize(file_get_contents("$IP/cache/PWAC_WhitelistPages.txt"));